Weekly Shōnen Jump: Jump Giga

 In 2012 it returned to a quarterly schedule.
 A second exclamation point was added to the title in March 2014, when it switched to a bi-monthly release.
 After relaunching as Jump Giga, the magazine published four issues or "volumes" in 2016 and 2017, six in 2018 and 2019 (three in summer and three in winter), and seems to have returned to a seasonal quarterly release since 2020.

 Jump Giga features many amateur manga artists who get their one-shots published in the magazine.
 It also puts additional one-shot titles by professional manga artists, which promote upcoming series to be published in the main magazine.
 It has also featured the last chapters of cancelled series from Weekly Shōnen Jump, such as Enigma and Magico.
 It also features yonkoma of popular series such as Death Note and Naruto, as well as the pilot chapter of Bleach.
 Final epilogue chapters of The Disastrous Life of Saiki K. and Food Wars!
 Shokugeki no Soma were also featured, while Gintama and Black Clover were transferred to allow for their completion.

-Series

-There is currently one manga title being serialized in Jump GIGA.